 - Inventors researching in the similar domain may file the Patent Application resulting in loss of scope for another inventor.
 It is to be borne in mind that Patent Application filing system in India works on a first come first serve basis.

 - Some information similar to the invention might get published as technical blog or research article thus becoming a prior-art and knocking out the chances of the invention to get patented.
 This happens as prior to getting patented the invention comes to the public knowledge.

 It is therefore justified to apply for patent along with the provisional specification to secure the date of the invention at the earliest.
 However, one can directly file a complete specification along with application of patent if the invention to be protected is ready along with all its information.

 A patent application is time dependent.
 Some inventors may opt for protection at the initial stage of invention while other may go with a late application filing once their invention is complete.
 Filing a patent application too early or too late can also create a tough situation.
-An early filing while the invention is still in its developmental stage can lead to loss of time due to lack of further planning and ideation.
-Hence the patent cannot be appropriately commercialized.
-On the other hand, being too late in filing a patent application will lead to other inventors file a similar patent application thus negating the chances of getting a patent.
+An early filing while the invention is still in its developmental stage can lead to loss of time due to lack of further planning and idealization.
+Hence, the patent cannot be appropriately commercialized.
+On the other hand, being too late in filing a patent application in India will lead to other inventors file a similar patent application thus negating the chances of getting a patent.

 It is therefore extremely crucial to understand and apply for the patent at the right moment to keep the aforesaid foreseen scenarios at bay.